 For the most readable texts, use about 40 - 60 characters per line.
 With shorter lines, eyes must jump more often, which interrupts the reading flow.
 Alternatively, lines that are too long make it difficult to jump from one line to the next.

 For MyWebsite users, we offer you a wide range of fantastic design templates that you can choose at any time.
 These are already perfectly matched to your industry or project.
-By using our designs, you ensure that your website has an attractive layout, with matching colors, fonts and images.
+By using our designs, you ensure that your website has an attractive layout, with matching colours, fonts and images.
 If you use a Content Management System (CMS), such as WordPress, you will find under "Design" many modern themes that provide a very good basis for your website.

 2. Usability and User Guidance: Control your visitors with a visual hierarchy through your website.

 The visual hierarchy determines the order in which the elements on the page are perceived by the human eye.
 This allows you to draw the attention of your website visitors to important messages that end with a call to action.
-You determine the visual hierarchy of your website mainly with the size, color, contrasts, arrangement and repetition of text and image elements.
+You determine the visual hierarchy of your website mainly with the size, colour, contrasts, arrangement and repetition of text and image elements.
 You can also draw the attention of your visitors to certain areas of your website via the spatial proximity.